Otolaryngology Didactics and Resident Education

 Head and Neck Anatomy Course

-The PGY-2 residents are given an introductory cadaver dissection course in head and neck surgical anatomy, consisting of lectures focused in head and neck, rhinology, laryngology and facial plastics.
+The PGY-2 residents are given a truly special opportunity in the form of a comprehensive cadaver dissection course in head and neck surgical anatomy.
+The curriculum consists of lectures focused on head and neck, rhinology, laryngology and facial plastics, as well as hands-on dissection in all these areas.
 This course is led by otolaryngology faculty and guest faculty members from related disciplines.

 Temporal Bone Lab